 The walking segments are broken up with real and fantastical cycling moments.
 At first, other than the invert issue, I thought these were pretty cool.
 You move faster and get to ride around as you search for ‘something’ in the desert, on a road, or within a gravity-defying cylindrical tube.
 However, you don’t have much control over the bike if you start to gather speed and it can be a bit difficult to see where you’re meant to be going sometimes.
 Personally, I prefer the walking segments over the bike ones purely because of the controls and the issue with the invert.
 However, the bike means a lot to our protagonist, which is why he uses it within his more crazy and wonderous ‘memories’.

 Other strange moments within the game include walking around a sort of ‘mind palace’ as you jump into your next memory, whilst all previous memories are stored in separate rooms with the various memory items you have found.
-You also have this amazing and colourful planet which looks like it’s come straight of the latest No Mans Sky update!
+You also have this amazing and colourful planet that looks like it’s come straight from the latest No Mans Sky update!
 You enter this magical realm when you listen to your wife play her cello, so I imagine this is your ‘happy place’ or where you go in your mind in order to relax and calm yourself.
 I could literally just sit in this place and leave the TV on as the music plays in the background – Maybe the devs could add it as an option to just free roam as I would love to get immersed and stay here when PSVR support is added.